 3. Capacity and Lead Times

-4. Support client
+4. Service client

 Local support matters, especially for urgent projects.
 Choose a provider with a dedicated account manager who speaks your language (many Spanish shops offer English support) and can provide regular updates.
 Par exemple, a Seville-based provider sends daily photos of the casting process, so clients can address issues early.